lortimer/qmk-firmware/README.md

 - Momentary Drag Scroll: Bottom Right

 ### Combos
+1. Adjust DPI: click both of the small, middle buttons
-- View All Windows: Bottom left and top right.
+2. View All Windows: Bottom left and top right.
 Sends Macro 0, Ctrl+Shift+Alt+Semicolon, which is configured to show all windows in the OS
-- Toggle Drag Scroll on or off: Bottom left and bottom right.
+3. Toggle Drag Scroll on or off: Bottom left and bottom right _when on layer 0_.
 Triggers the drag scroll key, which I've made different than the momentary drag scroll key.
-- Adjust DPI: click both of the small, middle buttons
+4. Switch Default layer to 1 (Mac mouse buttons): Bottom Right and Middle Right _when on layer 0_
+5. Switch Default layer to 0 (non-Mac mouse buttons): Bottom Right and Middle Right _when on layer 1_
+6. Toggle Drag Scroll on or off: Bottom left and bottom right _when on layer 1_.
+Triggers the drag scroll key, which I've made different than the momentary drag scroll key.

+### Layers
+0. Mouse buttons for use on Linux and Windows
+1. Mouse buttons for use on MacOS

 ## Setup QMK